John Hay Whitney: Philanthropy

 Payne Whitney made substantial gifts to Yale, to the New York Presbyterian Hospital, and the New York Public Library.
 After his father's death, the family built the Payne Whitney Gymnasium at Yale in his honor.
 The family also financed Payne Whitney Psychiatric Clinic at New York Presbyterian Hospital in 1932.

 Whitney created the John Hay Whitney Foundation for educational projects in 1946.
 The foundation provided fellowships to the racially and culturally deprived.
 He became a major contributor to Yale University, where he served as a Fellow of the corporation.

 In 1951, he and his wife Betsey Cushing Whitney donated land from their "Greentree" estate in Manhasset, New York toward the building of North Shore Hospital.
-Currently called North Shore University Hospital, it is the flagship hospital of the 3rd largest not-for-profit secular healthcare system in the United States, the North Shore-Long Island Jewish Health System.
+Currently called North Shore University Hospital, it is the flagship hospital of the third-largest not-for-profit secular healthcare system in the United States, the North Shore-Long Island Jewish Health System.

 In 1953, Whitney received The Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York."

-In the late 1960s/early 1970's John Hay Whitney donated two small parcels of land in Manhasset to the County of Nassau and to the Manhasset-Lakeville Volunteer Fire Department.
+In the late 1960s/early 1970s, John Hay Whitney donated two small parcels of land in Manhasset to the County of Nassau and to the Manhasset-Lakeville Volunteer Fire Department.
 The Nassau County parcel was the new home for the 6th Police Precinct of the Nassau County Police, located at the S/E intersection of Community Drive and East Community Drive.
 Just east of the 6th pct, at 2 E Community Dr., the M-LFD parcel was the new home of Fire Company #2 of the M-LFD, where John Hay Whitney was voted in by the membership of Company number two as an Honorary Member of the company.